IBM/instana-gitops/docs/install-instana-with-ocp-gitops.md

 - OpenShift 4.6+
 - Gitops Operator (Red Hat OpenShift GitOps) in OpenShift operator-hub
 - Crossplane Operator (Upbound Universal Crossplane (UXP)) in OpenShift operator-hub
+- Instana DB Host
+  - With at least 16 Core, 64G Memory and 250G Disk
+  - All DB container are ready and running on the DB Host

+### Deploy Instana to Kubernetes Cluster
+- Kubernetes Cluster
+  - With at least 16 Core, 64G Memory and 250G Disk

+### Deploy Instana to OpenShift Cluster
+- OpenShift 4.6+
+  - With at least 16 Core, 64G Memory and 250G Disk

 ## Install Crossplane Instana Provider on OpenShift